sagemath/sage/pkgs/sagemath-meataxe/README.rst

 This pip-installable source distribution ``sagemath-meataxe`` is a small optional distribution for use with ``sagemath-standard``.

-It provides a Cython interface to the ``meataxe`` library for the purpose of computing graph (iso/auto)morphisms.
+This distribution provides the SageMath modules :mod:`sage.libs.meataxe` and :mod:`sage.matrix.matrix_gfpn_dense`.

+It provides a specialized implementation of matrices over the finite field F_q, where q <= 255, using the `SharedMeatAxe <http://users.minet.uni-jena.de/~king/SharedMeatAxe/>` library.